 The successful candidate must be eligible to hold an academic appointment at the rank of Assistant Professor or higher at the University of Ottawa within the Department of Medicine; be a member of or be eligible for membership with the Canadian Medical Protective Association; and, have experience teaching medical students and residents.
 Fluency in both official languages (English and French) would be considered a strong asset.

-The income for this position is derived from a variety of sources including but not limited to clinical billings (fee-for-service), salary support (AFP/APP) as well as honorariums/stipends.
-Health and welfare benefits including extended health, dental and disability insurance as well as life insurance are offered to full-time physicians
+Practice profile will be negotiated based on expected academic and clinical deliverables.
+The income for this position is derived from a variety of sources including but not limited to clinical billings (fee-for-service), salary support (AFP) as well as honorariums/stipends.
+Health and welfare benefits including extended health, dental and disability insurance as well as life insurance are offered to full-time physicians.

 The University of Ottawa Heart Institute is linked to The Ottawa Hospital; a 1150 bed tertiary-care hospital serving Eastern Ontario and Western Quebec at four inpatient sites (Civic, General, Heart Institute, and the Rehabilitation Centre) and one ambulatory centre (Riverside).
 There are approximately 50,000 inpatient admissions, 160,000 emergency visits and over one million outpatient visits annually.